Do you really know what legal English is?

 If you are new to teaching legal English, then the textbooks and the experience you have of law will shape your definition for you.
 However, as discussed above, and in other posts, I would ask you to think beyond the textbook to think about what legal English actually is.
 By being aware of this and teaching legal English in the context in which it is actually used, you’ll give the student value and build your authority in the classroom.

-Saying that, textbooks certainly have their place – I go discuss with whom you would use one in this post.
+Saying that, textbooks certainly have their place – I discuss with whom you would use one in this post and I’ve also reviewed many different legal books that you might choose to use.
 However, there’s no getting away from the fact that writing is a mainstay of a legal English course, and that the writing must achieve the goals I outlined above.
 The question is, how can you focus on writing in a legal English context and not kill your class!
 I’ll delve into that topic in a future post 🙂